 Betsy Smith has a Speech and Hearing Therapy degree from The Ohio State University, MSN from University of Toledo, and Family Nurse Practitioner from East Carolina University.
-She has worked in a variety of health care settings and is currently working as a Family Nurse Practitioner in Terre Haute, Indiana.
+She has worked in a variety of health care settings and is currently working on a doctorate of nursing practice degree from Duke University with a focus on global health and nurse education.
 She has made multiple medical mission trips to Haiti.
 Betsy believes this initiative is vital to teaching, procuring, and providing food and jobs.
-Betsy is excited to be part of the H4H board and to have the opportunity to work for her friends at PHF who have established this meaningful and amazing organization.
+Betsy is excited to be part of the H4H board and have the opportunity to work for her friends at PHF who have established this meaningful and amazing organization.

 Lynn Kampfer has an Education degree from The Ohio State University and a M.Ed. from the University of Toledo.
 She is retired after 28 years as Manager of Learning and Development with The Andersons, Inc., a diversified agribusiness based out of Maumee, Ohio.
 Lynn is motivated by H4H’s self-sustaining farming initiative because it provides food, education, leadership, and business skills for the men and women of the rural community; and is inspired by the competence and passion of the PHF leaders.